chiqui3d/php-directives-bundle/README.md

-php-directives-bundle
+PHPDirectivesBundle
 ======================
-A small and simple Bundle in Symfony to add directives to PHP
+A small and simple Bundle in Symfony to add PHP directives for your project

 Directives documentation
 ======================